 Water is an on-going issue. and over the past 13 years we have helped to ease the problem.

 Fostering Futures has built about 180,000L of underground tanks at Farkwa Secondary School but they can’t hold enough to supply the students needs.

-- In the dry season, water is pumped from the village bore.
-This pump often fails; so students have to carry water for 2 – 3k from the water holes to school.
-They miss valuable class time while doing this.
+- In the dry season, water was pumped from the village bore.
+This pump often failed; so students had to carry water for 2 – 3k from the water holes to school.
+They missed valuable class time while doing this.
 Fostering Futures has been able to help through our fundraising, initially buying 2 bikes to speed the process and more recently paying for water cartage by trucks.

 Most people in Farkwa belong to the Sandawe tribe, who were traditionally hunter-gatherers.
 There are also people from other tribes such as Gogo, Maasai and Barbaig.

 In Gwandi there is a mixture of tribes including Barbaig, Maasai, Burunge, Sandawe and Rangi.

 The different tribes co-exist in harmony in Tanzania, as do the different religions.